eth-brownie/brownie/docs/api.rst

     * ``contract``: A ``ContractDeployer`` instance of the contract to be deployed.
     * ``*args``: Contract constructor arguments.
+    * ``**kwargs``: Addresses for any required contract mappings.
+Used when the bytecode includes a contract reference in the form of ``__contracts/Contract.sol:Contract__``.

+    You can optionally include a dictionary of `transaction parameters <https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.sendTransaction>`__ as the final argument.
+If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.

     Returns a ``Contract`` instance.